gold-leo/grintorrent/README.md

 # Grintorrent

-Grintorrent is a torrent protocol and client designed for use on Grinnell College local computers.
+Grintorrent is a TCP torrent protocol and client designed for use on Grinnell College local computers.

 ## Program Usage